aces/Loris/modules/document_repository/README.md

 ## Purpose

-The Document Repository is a tool that provides a centralized location for non-candidate documents relevant to the study.
-For example, copies of non-filled instruments, publications, manual of operations.
+ The Document Repository is a tool that provides a centralized location for non-candidate documents that are relevant to the study i.e. unfilled versions of instruments, publications, or manual of operations.

 ## Intended Users

- LORIS users can view, download/upload files, edit information about files, and delete files given appropriate permissions.
+ Given the appropriate permissions, LORIS users can view, download, upload, and delete files, as well as edit information pertaining to those files.
-This module is used primarily by study coordinators/administrators who share study protocols and manuals, and by data entry staff who consult these documents.
+ This module is used primarily by study coordinators/administrators who share study protocols and manuals, as well as data entry staff who consult these documents.
 ## Scope

  The document can only be seen by Users from the Site that the document is associated with.